IBM/kubernetes-driver/docs/user-guide/building-a-resource.md

 Eventually you will need to the remove objects deployed as part of a Resource.
 By default, the Kubernetes driver will automatically remove objects on the reverse transition they were created in, without any extra configuration required by the user.

-For example, in our earlier case, we created some objects on Create:
+For example, in our earlier case, you created some objects on Create:

 ```
 compose: